benwainer/data-structures-project-1/README.md

 ### ⚽ World Cup Statistics Manager
 A project that manages **World Cup statistics** using **AVL Trees** for efficient data handling.
 Each function provides unique insights about teams, players, and matches — all powered by balanced tree operations.
+📄 **Important**:
+To fully understand the system architecture, data structures, and complexity guarantees, please review dry.pdf before diving into the code.

 🔹 **Key Concepts:** AVL Trees, Algorithm Design, Data Structures
 🔹 **Features:**